idgomezj/price-service/README.md

 This project implements a real-time cryptocurrency price service that fetches data from multiple exchanges (Coinbase, Binance, Deribit, and OKX), publishes it to a Kafka message bus, and exposes it via a WebSocket API for consumption by a UI client.

+#### Important Note: Please wait a few seconds for the UI to load and become ready.

 ## Architecture

 The system consists of the following components: